MaureenZOU/COMP4007_Group2_Phase2/README.md

 2. Copy all the files inside **Final_V10_GUI** to the new project
 3. Run **TableGUI.java**

+### Start Server
+Click the button "Start the Server" on GUI Panel

 ## Class Info: Package AppKickStarter
 | Class Name | Description |
 | --- | --- |